plamen1982/ReactMasterClass/README.md

 ##### Route Matchers - in the Route component
 * Renders some UI when its path matched the current URL
 * Render methods props - **component**, **render**, **children**
-* in **component** methods props is important not to have callback arrow functions since this when this route is rendered every time React will think that this is a new instance
+* in **component** methods props is important not to have callback arrow functions since when this route is rendered every time React will create a new instance of the component that is accepted
 * Route props - **match**, **location**, **history**
 * Ex:
 * <Route path="/home" render={() => "div" Home "/div"}>